Dixboi/DataJourney/DataCleaning/CreditRiskCustomer/README.md

 data[features_wmiss].info()
 ```

-The `imp = SI(missing_values=np.nan, strategy='constant', fill_value=0)` was used because maybe the feature is not applicable on that particular id/user he/she does not have any.
+The `imp = SI(missing_values=np.nan, strategy='constant', fill_value=0)` was used because maybe the feature is not applicable on that particular id/user or he/she does not have any.

 Now, the `fea_2` features doesn't have any missing values.